Coherent control of thermoelectric currents and noise in quantum thermocouples: Scattering approach

-We will focus on a three terminal conductor working as an energy harvester as the one depicted in Fig.~\ref{fig:scheme}.
-A one dimensional elastic conductor composed of two terminals, $l$=L,R, at the same temperature, $T$, and with electrochemical potential $\mu_l$ are connected by two scattering regions $\alpha$=1,2 with scattering matrices:
+We will focus on a three-terminal conductor working as an energy harvester as the one depicted in Fig.~\ref{fig:scheme}.
+A one-dimensional elastic conductor composed of two terminals, $l$=L,R, at the same temperature, $T$, and with electrochemical potential $\mu_l$ are connected by two scattering regions $\alpha$=1,2 with scattering matrices

 where $r_\alpha$ and $\tau_\alpha$ are the reflection and transmission amplitudes, respectively, and fulfill $|r_\alpha|^2+|\tau_\alpha|^2=1$.
 We consider single-channel junctions, for simplicity.
-We will investigate two different configurations (sketched in Fig.~\ref{fig:scheme}) where the two scattering regions are either a resonant tunneling quantum dot, with Breit-Wigner amplitudes~\cite{buttiker:1988}:
+We will investigate two different configurations (sketched in Fig.~\ref{fig:scheme}) where the two scattering regions are either a resonant tunneling QD, with Breit-Wigner amplitudes~\cite{buttiker:1988},